xorbitsai/inference/doc/source/models/model_abilities/flexible.rst

 Xinference provides flexible extensibility for performing inference with traditional machine learning models.
 It includes built-in support for loading and running the following types of models:

-- Hugging Face Pipelines for tasks such as classification using models hosted on Hugging Face.
+- HuggingFace Pipelines for tasks such as classification using models hosted on HuggingFace.
 - ModelScope Pipelines for tasks such as classification using models from ModelScope.
 - YOLO for image detection and related computer vision tasks.